 - To provide the students with theoretical and practical experience to prepare them for working as highly rated technology and space industry experts.

 - To encourage the creation of new high value added occupations and new technology companies to the market.

-The building and testing of the satellite is planned to the first half of the year 2016.
-The launch of the satellite will most probably take place in the first half of the year 2018.
+The building and testing of the satellite is planned on the period of 2016-2017.
+The launch of the satellite will most probably take place in 2018.

 Watch the interview about the TUT Mektory Nanosatellite programme with the ISU Program Director Prof. Chris Welch: